 I've visited Risdon Brook Park on numerous occasions over the Summer.
 One of my 'missions' has been to photograph the Yellow-rumped Thornbills, and in doing that I've spent much time watching both Yellow-rumped and their relatives, the Brown Thornbills and here are a few, somewhat random, thoughts.

-family, Acanthiza, look quite similar, but behave quite differently.
+Both species belong to the same family, Acanthiza, look quite similar, but behave quite differently.
 Yellow rumps feed mostly on the ground, and the Browns mostly in shrubs and trees, sometimes in the outer foliage at considerable height.
 Despite that, their paths do occasionally cross, most often in wattles and scrub along the forest edges.
 In fact the accompanying photos were taken only a few metres apart.

 I believe the numbers of Yellow rumps have declined over the last twenty years, at least in the South of the state.
 Bob Green, writing in his "Birds of Tasmania", describes them as "uncommon and sedentary".
 My impression is that although they appear sedentary during much of the Spring and Summer, for the rest of the year they appear to be nomadic.
 The Risdon Brook Park is one local area where they could be described as common, particularly among the grassland and decaying wattle scrub.